Skip to main content

 Overview

-Bronto gives you the ability to create monitors that actively run searches across your data and notify your teams via email or custom webhooks.
+Bronto gives you the ability to create monitors that actively evaluate logs or metrics and notify your teams via email or custom webhooks.

 Create Monitors